tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/README.md

 ## Occluded Person Re-id Datasets

+In this paper, We evaluate the proposed method on four datasets: Occluded-REID, [Partial-REID](http://isee.sysu.edu.cn/files/resource/Partial-REID_Dataset.rar), P-DukeMTMC-reID and PETHZ, where we publish 3 new datasets for the occluded person re-identification task as follows.

 ### Occluded-REID dataset
 Occluded-REID dataset is a new dataset captured by mobile camera equipments, which consists of 2000 images of 200 persons.
 Each identity has 5 full-body person images and 5 occluded person images with different types of severe occlusion.
 All images with different viewpoints and backgrounds are resized to 128×64.
-This dataset will be released later.

-### P-DukeMTMC-reID dataset and P-ETHZ dataset
+### P-DukeMTMC-reID dataset
-P-DukeMTMC-reID dataset and P-ETHZ dataset are modiﬁed from DukeMTMC-reID dataset and ETHZ dataset.
+P-DukeMTMC-reID dataset is modiﬁed from [DukeMTMC-reID](http://vision.cs.duke.edu/DukeMTMC/) dataset.
 They contain several images with target persons occluded by different types of occlusion in public, e.g., peoples, luggages, cars, and guideboards.
 We select identities with both full-body person images and occluded person images.
-After the arrangement, there are 24143 images of 1299 identitiesinP-DukeMTMC-reIDand3897imagesof85identities in P-ETHZ respectively.
+After the arrangement, there are 24143 images of 1299 identities in P-DukeMTMC-reID.

+### P-ETHZ dataset
+P-ETHZ dataset is selected from [ETHZ](http://homepages.dcc.ufmg.br/~william/datasets.html) dataset.
+ETHZ dataset is collecting images from multiple and moving cameras, which have considerable illumination variance, scale variance and occlusion.
+After the arrangement, there are 3897 images of 85 identities in P-ETHZ and each of identity has 1 to 30 full-body person images and occluded person images respectively.

+Examples of datasets are as follows.
+Upper: occluded person images; Below: full-body person images.

 ![image](https://github.com/tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/raw/master/image/dataset.JPG)